sakthivarshans/Bug-Detection-and-Fixing-Model/README.md

 If you see ModuleNotFoundError, ensure you're in the .venv and all dependencies are installed.

 Use app.py to launch the project.
 Other files are used internally.

+and also the main and all the works done in the project is given in the report in the document folder

 🧑‍💻 Credits
 Model: Qwen2.5-Coder-1.5B-Instruct